Turbootzz/SystemTH/README.md

  ```
  .help(page number)
  ```
  It's still in beta, so there will be more commands and features added in the future!

- Some Features:
+The list below are some commands you can try.
+For the whole list type .help [as shown above].

  <b>Fun commands: </b>
  ```
  .meme